FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Other reactions which are more serious could include vomiting and/or diarrhea, excessive salivation/drooling, tremors or shaking, eye irritation, pupil dilation, seizures or breathing problems.

 Suitable for puppies of 7 weeks or older

 Trifexis is a newer flea and tick medication which contains two active ingredients, Spinosad and Milbemycin Oxime.

 Effective against adult fleas, and also treats adult heartworms, hookworms, roundworms and whipworms.

-This medicine is taken internally rather than applied onto the skin, and it's a chewable, beef-flavored tablet, given once a month.
+Trifexis is a flea medicine for dogs which is taken internally rather than applied onto the skin, and it's a chewable, beef-flavored tablet, given once a month.

 Because Trifexis contains heartworm medication you need to be sure your dog has a negative heartworm test before using it, unless he's been on another regular heartworm preventative such as Heartgard.

 Puppies under 6 months old don't usually need this but always check with your vet if you have questions.

 Never give your pet two types of medicine that have the same purpose, so don't use Heartgard AND Trifexis, or an intestinal de-wormer and Trifexis.

 Always, talk to your vet before giving ANY heartworm medicine to collies or other herding breeds because they are sensitive to the chemicals and could have a very bad reaction.